Figuring out how much you’ll need to see you through retirement can be a complicated business.

 Defer your pension

-One action that will have a big influence over your future income is if your circumstances mean you can defer claiming your pension – both private and State.
+One action that could influence your future pension income is if your circumstances allow you to defer (delay) taking your pension – both State and personal.

-For every week that you defer your State Pension, the amount you’ll get when you do claim goes up.
-If you reached State Pension age on or after 6 April 2016, this works out as an annual increase of just under 5.8% 1.
+For every week you delay claiming your State Pension, the amount you’ll get when you do eventually claim it increases.
+If you reached State Pension age on or after 6 April 2016, this works out as an annual increase of just under 5.8% Footnote 1.

-With most private pensions, you’re not tied to a set retirement age.
-So you can leave your money invested and continue paying in if you want.
+With personal pensions, you’re not tied to a set retirement age.
+So, you can leave your money invested and continue paying in if you want.

 The longer you wait to take money from your pension pot, the more time it could have to potentially grow.
-But remember that the value of investments can go down as well as up and you could get back less than has been paid in.
+But remember, the value of investments can go down as well as up and you could get back less than has been paid in.

 Continuing to work

 If you decide to keep working past retirement, continuing (or increasing) your pension contributions could be a smart move.